surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 Enter following details in Create job window:
 Task Type : choose Email report from drop-down list.
-Select : select checkbox for report, to mail
+Select Reports : on selecting report checkbox, it will email the report result to specified email id.
+> note : you can select multiple reports
+Select Dashboard: on selecting dashboard checkbox, it will email the dashboard result to specified email id.

 ## Log